 "I also teach my students how to use interpretable machine learning algorithms and how to derive them in class so they can experiment with them against black box models," said Rudin.
+"They see first-hand that a lot of data doesn't require neural networks to achieve the highest performance.
+Not only can my students point this out, but they then know how to create interpretable algorithms to use instead of black boxes.
+That's very unusual, as most maching learning courses just teach that black box approach."

-"They see first-hand that a lot of data doesn't require neural networks to achieve the "I think it is essential for students to fully experience the robot design and control process so that they can not only understand the essential knowledge in robotics, but also identify the key challenges to tackle next."
+"I think it is essential for students to fully experience the robot design and control process so that they can not only understand the essential knowledge in robotics, but also identify the key challenges to tackle next."